-Time as it does moves on, our boys got older with other things going on in their lives.
+Time, as it does, moves on, our boys got older with other things going on in their lives.
 Going away with mum and dad became less of a priority for them.
-Business pressures became greater and the motorhome didn’t get used as much as we would have liked.
-During the years 2010 to 2017 we barely used the motorhome.
+Business pressures became more significant, and the motorhome didn’t get used as much as we would have liked.
+During the years 2010 to 2017, we barely used the motorhome.
 Managing to sneak away for 3 or 4 days at a time, a couple or three times a year usually in March or April.
 We always seemed to go back to Puriri Bay knowing that the fishing would be good and the sunsets even better.

 In winter 2017 with the sale of my company imminent we took the Mitsubishi on one last great adventure (or at least under our ownership).
 With a trip to Taranaki and surrounds as well as travelling the Forgotten Highway.
 The photo above shows the motorhome at the NZMCA camp in Tamaranui one the first times we had stayed at an NZMCA camp.

-So in September 2017 with the business sold it was time after 16 years to consider an update for the old Mitsubishi.
-With this in mind we visited a number of motorhome dealers in Auckland.
-As well as the Motorhome Show at Mystery Creek in Hamilton. spending three days wandering round and round looking at all sorts of options.
-Eventually we had narrowed it down to either the Jayco above or a Dethleffs Globetrotter.
+So in September 2017 with the business sold it was the time after 16 years to consider an update for the old Mitsubishi.
+With this in mind, we visited several motorhome dealers in Auckland.
+As well as the Motorhome Show at Mystery Creek in Hamilton.
+Spending three days wandering round and round looking at all sorts of options.
+Eventually, we had narrowed it down to either the Jayco above or a Dethleffs Globetrotter.

 Funny how things change but remain the same.
 With my trip away with two of my boys last year and one of them choosing to sleep in a tent just like 13 years beforehand.
 That we still have the same inflatable but now it’s not an unusual thing with so many motorhomers having one and so many models available for sale.